-Less commonly, computed tomography Computed Tomography (CT) In computed tomography (CT), which used to be called computed axial tomography (CAT), an x-ray source and x-ray detector rotate around a person.
-In modern scanners, the x-ray detector usually... read more (CT) is done to evaluate the child for abdominal pain and can diagnose intussusception.
+Less commonly, computed tomography Computed Tomography (CT) Computed tomography (CT) is a type of medical imaging that combines a series of x-rays to create cross-sectional, detailed images of internal structures.
+In computed tomography (CT), which used... read more (CT) is done to evaluate the child for abdominal pain and can diagnose intussusception.

-If an imaging study done for some other reason shows an intussusception but the child has no symptoms, no treatment is needed.
+If an imaging study that was done for some other reason shows an intussusception but the child has no symptoms, treatment may be delayed or in come cases not needed.
 However, the doctor will advise parents to be alert for symptoms, such as pain, vomiting, and irritability.

 Treatment of Intussusception

 If ultrasonography confirms intussusception, an air enema is done.

 With an air enema, the doctor puts air into the child’s rectum through a small tube and then takes x-rays.
 The pressure of the air usually pushes the telescoped portion of the intestine back into place.
 The x-rays show whether the procedure was successful.
 If the air enema is successful, the child can be sent home after an overnight hospital stay.
 In a small number of children, intussusception can happen again.